Why Is My Child Being Tried as an Adult?

 Having a child who has been arrested and charged with a criminal offense is not an easy experience for any parent, especially when courts seek to transfer a juvenile to adult court.
 At Brickfield & Donahue, our Bergen County criminal defense lawyers have experience representing both minors and adults, and have handled cases where the government sought transfers to adult court or processed minors through the adult system.
 We know the profound concerns parents have in these situations, and we leverage our insight as former prosecutors and Criminal Trial Law Specialists by the Supreme Court of New Jersey to guide them through their legal journeys.

 If your child is under the age of 18 and has been taken into custody, there is the possibility their case may be handled in the state’s adult criminal court system.
 Under a new law that took effect in March of 2016, only minors over the age of 14 can be transferred to adult courts, provided that they were charged with one or more qualifying offenses.
-These include:

 - Criminal homicide (with the exception of vehicular homicide)